laelgelc/gelc_lmda/docs/poc/POC_SPECS.md

 - Namespacing:
     - Use the lmda_poc package name; do not import from future v0 modules.
 - CLI separation:
-    - Expose a PoC-only entrypoint (e.g., lmda poc-preprocess or python -m lmda_poc.cli).
+    - Expose a PoC-only entrypoint (e.g., lmda_poc or python -m lmda_poc.cli).
 - Configs and artifacts:
     - PoC reads poc/config.poc.yaml (not Slice v0 configs) and writes only to artefacts_poc/.
 - Tests and CI: